-CDC changes criteria for areas with high levels of covid, easing mask recommendations for most Americans
+CDC changes approach to covid: Most Americans can go without masks

 “None of us knows what the future may hold for us and for this virus,” Walenksy said.
 “We need to be prepared and ready for whatever comes next.
 We want to give people a break from things like mask-wearing, when levels are low, and then have the ability to reach for them again, should things get worse in the future.”

 The approach is expected to be less disruptive to daily life.
-It incorporates new metrics such as the number of new hospital admissions with covid-19, and the number of hospitalized covid-19 patients, in addition to case counts to assess levels of covid-19 disease in every county in the nation.
+It incorporates new metrics such as the number of new hospital admissions with covid-19, and the number of hospitalized covid-19 patients, as well as case counts, to assess levels of covid-19 disease in every county.
 Instead of focusing on eliminating transmission of the virus, it is aimed at preventing hospitals and health-care systems from being overwhelmed and protecting people at high risk for severe illness, officials said.

-Officials said the framework would also provide individuals with an understanding of what precautions they should consider based on the level of disease in their community, their underlying risk, and their own risk tolerance."
+Officials said the framework would also provide individuals with an understanding of what precautions they should consider based on the level of disease in their community, their underlying risk, and their own risk tolerance.

 Under the new approach, many parts of the country that were previously considered to have high or substantial levels of the virus are now reclassified as having low to medium levels of covid-19 disease.
 CDC recommends mask-wearing for indoor public settings, including schools, only in communities with high levels of disease.

-In communities with medium levels, CDC recommends people at high risk for illness-- including those who are immunocompromised or have underlying medical conditions-- consult with their health-care providers and consider wearing a mask.
+In communities with medium levels, CDC recommends people at high risk for illness — including those who are immunocompromised or have underlying medical conditions — consult with their health-care providers and consider wearing a mask.

 In communities with low levels of disease, high-risk individuals can consult with their providers and wear masks as needed.
 Regardless of the level of disease in a community, “people may choose to wear a mask at anytime, based on personal preference,” said Greta Massetti, a CDC official leading the agency’s covid response.